FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 Jackson Reimer was my test user for this device.
 The dialogue was fairly similar to what I expected.
 Because I prompted him with the device dialogue at each step, there were only so many responses that could be given.
 However I realized that when he requested to hear a new Punk song, I didn't have any more Punk songs available in my playlist database ready to go.
 I had to make a small pivot playing a Metal song instead.
 Because Jackson is nice, he was fine with the song.
 However someone who is angry may be even more angered at the mistake in the nuanced genres.
 This made me realize I need to have more songs in my database so I can have atleast 5 different options for each genre in each mood bucket.

+I also realized that my dialogue was a little too wordy.
+This is because I was trying to account for every possible option and was covering too much ground with my device.
+It would be better if my device got straight to the point and immidiately played music.
+If the user wants to listen to their saved playlist they can request that without being prompted.
+For a similar reason I have made the device automatically add the song to the playlist after the user listens without requesting a new song for 1 minute.
+This is a more streamlined implementation.

 # Lab 3 Part 2